All articles

 Opinion

-I Let AI Write 70% of My Code for 3 Months Here's the Reality Check
+I Used AI Tools for 3 Months as a Developer Here's the Honest Reality Check

 #ai#cursor#copilot#productivity#developer-tools